thomasvan/laravel-faqs/readme.md

             v-on: ~ @
             v-if and v-else // must be in the same level element v-html // ~ {!! !!}
+            v-cloak //  v-cloak is a attribute that you can add to a element you want to hide, while Vue is mounting.
+Soon as Vue is ready, this attribute is removed.
         ```

     2. Basic